MattMoore050783/MS4-PJC-Plant-Services/README.md

 - Heroku
   - Heroku was used to store and run the application, heroku was linked to github to auto update.

+- AWS
+  - Amazon web services was used to store the static files for the site.

+- Postrgres SQL
+  - PostgresSQL was used to store the datafor orders, customers etc migrated from the SQL Lite in the development environment.

 ---

 ## Testing